Resinchem/Tailwind2MQTT/README.md

 See [Using HomeKit Controller Integration](https://github.com/Resinchem/Tailwind2MQTT/wiki/Using-HomeKit-Controller-Integration) in the wiki for an alternative to using this bridge.

+### Second Update:  A native Home Assistant integration is now available via HACS, developed by pauln.

+See [tailwind-home-assistant](https://github.com/pauln/tailwind-home-assistant) for more details.

+Due to these additional integration options that no longer require additional hardware, there will likely not be any future development of this bridge.

 # IMPORTANT:  THIS BRIDGE IS STILL IN ALPHA
 ### *Your Tailwind device must be running the beta firmware v9.87 or later*